 The earliest record of the family was Henry de Blackeburn who was listed in the Curia Regis Rolls of 1206.

 Early records of one branch of the family were found in Garston, Lancashire.
 "Robert de Blackburn held Garston for nearly forty years, dying about the year 1354; his wife Ellen is mentioned in 1332.
 He acquired various portions of land from the minor owners.
 Robert de Blackburn was succeeded by his eldest son John, who even before his father's death seems to have taken an active part in managing the estate. (fn.
 35) He was lord of the manor for about fifty years, dying on 8 January, 1404-5, and during this long period seems to have been constantly acquiring fresh portions of land."

 The Yorkshire Poll Tax Rolls of 1379 listed: Willelmus de Blakburn; Cristoforus de Blakeburn; and Johannes de Blakburn.
 A few years later, John de Blakeburne was listed in the Preston Guild Rolls of 1397.

 Further to the north in Scotland, the name was derived from "one or other of several small places so named.
 Willelmus de Blakeburne was witness in 1243 to the ratification of the gift of the church of Lescelyn to Lundors.
 Robert de Blakeburne of Berwickshire rendered homage in 1296 [to King Edward I of England].
 William de Blakburne appears as Abbot of Cambuskenneth, 1394.

 Early History of the Blagebourn family

 This web page shows only a small excerpt of our Blagebourn research.
-Another 152 words (11 lines of text) covering the years 1202, 1243, 1296, 1501, 1658 and 1743 are included under the topic Early Blagebourn History in all our PDF Extended History products and printed products wherever possible.
+Another 152 words (11 lines of text) covering the years 1202, 1243, 1296, 1501, 1658, 1743, 1652, 1652, 1669, 1683, 1741, 1700, 1705, 1690 and 1786 are included under the topic Early Blagebourn History in all our PDF Extended History products and printed products wherever possible.